Tonyfu09/2023-24_OSWE_Note/README.md

 - 7. what is the sql query can get the passowrd
 - 8. Try to figure it out the important element to cract the token
 - 9. How we can discover more in log system?
-- 10.

 Login page Check list also avaliable (https://github.com/Mehdi0x90/Web_Hacking/blob/main/Login%20Bypass.md)

 - ### Code Review
 Review all the functions in the source code.
 Break them down one by one to check if any function might have vulnerabilities that could lead to authentication bypass.

-- ### Code Review - Filter Bypass
+- ### Code Review - Filter Bypass with Authentication bypass

 - An event sink is a class or function designed to receive incoming events from another object or function.
 This is commonly implemented in C++ as callbacks.
 Other object-oriented languages, such as Java and C#, have built-in support for sinks by allowing events to be fired to delegate functions.
 - Guard, In computer programming, a guard is a Boolean expression that must evaluate to true if the execution of the program is to continue in the branch in question.
 [Guard](https://en.wikipedia.org/wiki/Guard_(computer_science))

-Step 1 - Damager function, Since Dolibarr is a PHP application, we could start by searching for functions like exec(), passthru(), system(), or shell_exec(), eval() https://www.php.net/manual/en/function.eval.php
+Step 1 - Damager function, such as a PHP application, we could start by searching for functions like exec(), passthru(), system(), or shell_exec(), eval() https://www.php.net/manual/en/function.eval.php
-Step 2 - Input Validation, understand the filtering Step 3 -
+Step 2 - Input Validation, understand what is the filtering Step 3 - Come with some of escape payload, and test in the application Some of function use for compine the string below, strpos, https://www.php.net/manual/en/function.strpos.php implode, https://www.php.net/manual/en/function.implode.php
-strpos, https://www.php.net/manual/en/function.strpos.php
-implode, https://www.php.net/manual/en/function.implode.php

-- ### PHP Type Juggling
+- #### PHP Type Juggling
 PHP does not require explicit type definition in variable declaration.
 In this case, the type of a variable is determined by the value it stores.
 [Definition from PHP](https://www.php.net/manual/en/language.types.type-juggling.php)

 PHP Loose comparisons will lead to vulnerability to return the result that didn't expect [PHP Loose comparisons](https://www.php.net/manual/en/types.comparisons.php)